civicrm/civicrm-user-guide/docs/the-user-interface/searching.md

 You don't need to type the full name of the person - just the first few letters.

+CiviCRM also for the collection of a nickname when entering new contacts.
+For example Joe and Joseph or IBM and International Business Machines.
+When you first install CiviCRM you will find Joseph searching for Joe or International Business Machines searching for IBM.

+You can change this behavior from *Search Preferences* screen described above by changing the *Include Nickname* setting to *yes*.

 Note: If you search by **phone** then you will need to enter the digits of the phone number without any formatting.
 The **phone** search is done against a field that consists only of digits with all non-numeric characters stripped out.

 ## Advanced search